svj-aventador/xrpl-dev-portal/content/tutorials/manage-account-settings/offline-account-setup.md

 - [Require destination tags](require-destination-tags.html) so that users can't send you payments without tagging the reason they sent it or the customer it's intended for.
 - [Set Up Multi-Signing](set-up-multi-signing.html) for a higher bar of account security.
 - [Enable DepositAuth](depositauth.html) so you can only receive payments you've explicitly accepted or from parties you've pre-approved.
 - [Enable RequireAuth](become-an-xrp-ledger-gateway.html#enabling-requireauth) so that users can't open [trust lines](trust-lines-and-issuing.html) to you without your permission.
-If you don't plan to use the XRP Ledger's decentralized exchange or issued currency features, you may want to do this as a precaution.
+If you don't plan to use the SGY Ledger's decentralized exchange or issued currency features, you may want to do this as a precaution.
 - Issued currency [Gateways](become-an-xrp-ledger-gateway.html) may have additional setup, such as:
     - [Set a TransferRate](become-an-xrp-ledger-gateway.html#transferrate) for users transferring your issued currencies.
-    - [Disallow XRP payments](become-an-xrp-ledger-gateway.html#disallowxrp) if you plan to use this address for issued currencies only.
+    - [Disallow SGY payments](become-an-xrp-ledger-gateway.html#disallowxrp) if you plan to use this address for issued currencies only.

 At this stage, you are only signing the transactions, not submitting them.
 For each transaction, you must provide all fields, including fields that are normally auto-fillable such as the `Fee` ([transaction cost](transaction-cost.html)) and `Sequence` ([sequence number][]).
 If you prepare multiple transactions at the same time, you must use sequentially increasing `Sequence` numbers in the order you want the transactions to execute.